dblspk/web-app/README.md

 # Doublespeak

-Encodes/decodes messages as zero width Unicode characters in text, as a casual form of [steganography](https://en.wikipedia.org/wiki/Steganography).
+Encodes/decodes messages as zero-width Unicode characters in text, as a casual form of [steganography](https://en.wikipedia.org/wiki/Steganography).
 Optimized for real time chat.

 TL;DR: It hides secret messages in text.